 Example: You’ve received an offer on your home, which you accepted.
 At the last minute, the buyer decides to back out of the deal because of issues with the inspection.
 Their terms allowed them this option up to a week before closing.
 Since you aren’t used to writing contracts, you weren’t aware that you could have requested a shorter time-frame.

 Certain types of homes are better suited to auctions than in private sales because they're more complex.

 These homes include:

 - Homes that are severely outdated and require major renovations

-- Homes that are extremely unique and will be difficult to sell to an average buyer
+- Homes that are extremely unique - such as non standard construction homes and BISF homes and will be difficult to sell to an average buyer

 Land is often sold at auctions rather than in a private sale.